axelvaldez/radical-companies/_posts/radical-model/2022-06-29-radical-certs.markdown

    </tr>
   </table>
  </div>
- <p>Questions based on these priciples, commitments, amd practices would give companies, and anybody else who cares to look, a view of how the company is doing, what needs to change/improve, etc. The details will come in coversations, as always.</p>
+ <p>Questions based on this Foundation gives companies, and anybody else who cares to look, a view of how the company is doing, what needs to change/improve, etc. <span class='_quotespan'>Is the conmpany more decentralized or less?</span>.</p>

-<h1>If It Works&hellip;</h1>
- <p>Instead of annual surveys, it may be more valuable to have pipelined mini-surveys, for example.
-The point is to show a company&rsquo;s progression towards one end of the spectrum (<em>e.g.</em>, more centralized) or the other (<em>e.g.</em> less centralized).
-A company can then say, &ldquo;We are on the <span class='_paradigm'>Radical</span> path&hellip; and here&rsquo;s my data.
-See for yourself!&rdquo; Only the <em>people</em> who embody the company, not an arbitrary third party, can attest to what path they&rsquo;re on.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>